Last update: 12/01/2023

 Open beaches in Costa Rica

 All of Costa Rica’s beaches have opened, both in the Caribbean and Pacific.
 However, they’re only open from 5 AM to 6 PM daily.

 In some cases, if the beach exceeds capacity, the mayor of that canton may close the beach (or lake) to locals and tourists.

 Vehicle restrictions for tourists in Costa Rica

 There are some vehicle restrictions in place for travelers in Costa Rica.
-Depending on the car plate, vehicle use is limited to certain days of the week.
+Depending on the license plate, vehicle use is limited to certain days of the week.

 Tours and attractions open to tourism in Costa Rica